 The one-touch-down power window feature allows you to completely open the driver's window without holding down the window switch.
-To open the window completely, tap quickly on the lower half of the switch and release it.
+To open the window completely, press the button all the way down until you hear a click.
 If the top of the button is pressed firmly while the window is going down, the window will stop at that position.

-To open the window only partially, press the lower half of the switch lightly and hold it until the window has opened to the desired position and then release the switch.
+To open the window only partially, press the lower half of the switch lightly but not all the way down and hold it until the window has opened to the desired position and then release the switch.